McCarthy warns Democrat-backed HR 1 is Pelosi power grab meant to erode election confidence

 EVERY HOUSE DEMOCRAT SIGNS ON SWEEPING HR 1, GOP ARGUES IT WOULD 'UNDERMINE' ELECTION INTEGRITY

-Every House Democrat signed onto the sweeping election reform bill H.R.
-1 – also known as the For the People Act – last week that they claim will expand voting rights and "clean up corruption" in politics.
+Every House Democrat last week signed onto the sweeping election reform bill H.R.
+1 – also known as the For the People Act – saying it will expand voting rights and "clean up corruption" in politics.
 But Republicans have ripped it as a "federal government takeover" and accuse Democrats of trying to change election rules to benefit themselves.

 The bill is expected to be considered on the House floor during the first week of March.